AnkushThakur08/NextJS-Course/README.md

 - **Nested Layout**

   - we can create different layout for different Pages
-  - To create that we need to create a `Layout.tsx` in the folder and accept children as a prop
+  - To create that we need to create a `Layout.tsx` in that particular folder

 - **Mutiple Root Layout**